-Articulation disorders refer to errors in speech sound production including deletion of sounds, substitution of sounds, adding sounds, or distorting sounds.
-It is appropriate for children at certain ages to be producing sounds in error; however, if a child is producing an error with a sound that they should have acquired, they may have an articulation disorder.
+An articulation disorder refers to errors in speech sound production including deletion of sounds, substitution of sounds, adding sounds, or distorting sounds.
+It is appropriate for children at certain ages to produce sounds in error; however, if a child is producing an error with a sound that they should have acquired, they may have an articulation disorder.
 Articulation disorders may negatively impact a child’s speech intelligibility when communicating with peers and adults.
-There is a range of typical speech-sound development, though most children are 90% intelligible to a wider range of communication partners by age four.
+There is a range of typical speech-sound development, though most children are 90% intelligible to a wider range of communication partners by age 4.

 What causes an articulation disorder?

 An articulation disorder may be attributed to a medical diagnosis or illness (i.e. including neurological disorders, genetic syndromes, and developmental disorders), the development and structure of the oral mechanism (i.e., cleft lip or palate), hypotonia, oral motor skills and development, difficulty with placement of articulators, exposure to adult language models, and/or hearing loss.